Upcoming · Microsoft Build 2026 · Fort Mason Center, San Francisco · 2 June 2026 · 6 min read · By DBI Analytics

 ABIS protects this knowledge locally and structurally.

-It becomes the control layer between the enterprise and the agentic AI wave.
+It becomes the control layer between the enterprise and the agentic AI wave — including Microsoft IQ.

 Not because Microsoft is wrong.
 Because Microsoft is building the platform.